KulkarniShrinivas/NexGen_ChatBot/README.md

 Description:

-OpenChatAI is a modern AI project that utilizes the OpenAI API to create a real-time chatbot similar to ChatGPT.
+AI ChatBot is a modern AI project that utilizes the OpenAI API to create a real-time chatbot similar to ChatGPT.
 The application not only provides dynamic conversational abilities but also incorporates a database to store user chats for conversation tracking.
 Users have the flexibility to delete their conversations at any time.